Facility Types

 The THPP may oversee two types of programs:

-Transitional Housing Placement Program: An independent living program that serves foster children at least 16 years of age and not more than 18 years of age.
+THPP Program for participants who are Minors (THPP-M): An independent living program that serves children at least 16 years of age and not more than 18 years of age who are in foster care.